Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 16:42 Well, I mean, we have f-strings.

-16:46 But when you're doing things in, say, I want to create the content of an HTML page in memory.
+16:44 We do have f-strings, but when you're doing things in, say, I want to create the content

-16:53 As part of some action, right?
+16:50 of an HTML page in memory as part of some action, right?

-16:55 A lot of people say, well, I guess we could run, like, set up the Jinja engine or whatever.
+16:55 A lot of people say, well, I guess we could run, like set up the Jinja engine or whatever.

-16:58 So this PEP 750, which is in draft mode currently, targeting 314, is trying to bring some modern version that's like f-strings into Python.
+16:58 So this PEP 750, which is in draft mode currently targeting 314, is trying to bring some modern

-17:09 So this is interesting.
+17:10 So this is interesting coming along.

-17:11 Progress is happening there.
+17:12 Progress is happening there.

-17:12 Cool.
+17:13 Cool.

-17:14 Switched over to Canary email, Brian.
+17:13 Switched over to Canary email, Brian.

 17:17 I got so sick of Spark and all of their, hey, we're only focused on building AI features.

-17:23 Even though Canary says it's your AI email copilot, they actually seem to be working on features that are not just AI, even though that's what their landing page seems to say.
+17:23 Even though Canary says it's your AI email copilot, they actually seem to be working on features

-17:34 So that's an interesting experiment I'm running, but not as interesting as a couple others that are coming up.
+17:34 So that's an interesting experiment I'm running, but not as interesting as a couple others that

 17:40 Omnivore.